Kool Moe Dee: Feud with LL Cool J

 Kool Moe Dee conducted a long-running rivalry with fellow New York rapper LL Cool J. Along with other rappers such as MC Shan, Kool Moe Dee claimed that LL had stolen their rap styles.
 He also felt that LL was disrespecting rap pioneers such as Melle Mel and Grandmaster Caz by proclaiming that he was "rap's new grandmaster" without paying due respect to those who came before him.
 He challenged LL on his platinum selling album How Ya Like Me Now on the single of the same name.
 He also took a shot at LL by appearing on the album cover with a jeep in the background with the wheel crushing one of LL's trademark red Kangol hats.

 Behind The Rhyme talk show

-In 2017 he launched as executive producer and host of Behind The Rhyme, a digital talk show series featuring an interview with a hip-hop legend or current star.
+In 2017, he launched as executive producer and host of Behind The Rhyme, a digital talk show series featuring an interview with a hip-hop legend or current star.
 The premiere episode was released in June 2020, featuring Chuck D, front man of Public Enemy and supergroup Prophets of Rage.
 The show is executive produced by industry veterans Ann Carli and Devin DeHaven, who also directs the series.

+Legacy

+In 1989, Kool Moe Dee was the first rapper to perform at a Grammy Awards show, where he also presented an award with Karyn White for Best R&B Instrumental and Song.
+In 1991, he was the first solo rapper to win a Grammy Award (with Quincy Jones).
+His song, "Wild, Wild West" was nominated in 1988 for a Grammy for Best Rap Performance.
+Kool was nominated for an MTV Music Video "Best Rap Video" award in 1989 for "How Ya Like Me Now."
+Nominated for two Soul Train Awards, the rapper free-styled on stage at the 1988 show before presenting an award.

+In 2024, he was honored at the annual Hip Hop Grandmaster Awards.